green7ea/blog/README.md

 ## A Linker's Job

-To get an executable, we put many object files together and link the undefined function calls their definitions found in other object files.
+To get an executable, we put many object files together and link the undefined function calls to their implementations found in other object files.
 There are two ways to do this:

 1. Linking the functions directly together by jumping directly to the function.
 2. Having a table that contains our functions and look up where to jump before